Log in

 • Updated Record: Conversely, this trigger will start a Zap if there is an updated record within Tables.
 You can also choose which updated field will trigger your Zap.

-Since Tables displays new and old data whenever you test your trigger, you can even use Filters or Pathsavailable on our paid plans—so you can further control how your Zap will continue.
-For example, if you want your Zap to perform a specific action on a record that has changed from "product qualified" to "closed, lost".
+Since Tables displays new and old data whenever you test your trigger, you can even use Filters or Pathsavailable on our paid plans—to further control how your Zap will continue.
+For example, if you want your Zap to perform a specific action on a record that has changed from "product qualified" to "closed, lost."

-Tables also provides the timestamps for records that were updated or created, giving you greater flexibility when you're building Zaps.
+Tables also provides the timestamps for updated or created records, giving you greater flexibility when you're building Zaps.

 Actions for Zapier Tables

-Zapier Tables has six available actions—events performed once your Zap is triggered.
+Zapier Tables has eight available actions—events performed once your Zap is triggered.

 • Create Table: This action will create a new blank table.
 You can give your new table a name based on your trigger or a previous action.